akleinhesselink/akleinhesselink.github.io/content/project/forecasting.md

 title = "Ecological Forecasting"

 # Project summary to display on homepage.
-summary = "Predicting the future state of ecosystems."
+summary = "Can ecological models actually predict how populations will respond to future climate change?"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "shelters.jpg"